wpaczesniak/wpaczesniak/README.md

 <h1 align="center">Hi 👋, I'm Wojciech Pacześniak</h1>
-<h3 align="center">My name is Wojciech Pacześniak and currently I am a second-year Applied Computer Science student at the Warsaw University of Technology.
-I love to learn about new tools/technologies and understand how they work.</h3>
+-My name is Wojciech Pacześniak and currently I am a second-year Applied Computer Science student at the Warsaw University of Technology.
+I love to learn about new tools/technologies and understand how they work.

 - 🌱 I’m currently learning **Python(Pandas, NumPy)**